 With the Grand-Place as the backdrop, the various delegations will each create a small carpet depicting a Unesco monument, thus demonstrating their distinctive working method and style.
 Besides flowers other natural materials will also be used.
 There will be eight ephemeral creations allowing visitors to embark on a journey along some of the most spectacular landmarks in the world.
-For Belgium a team of children will produce a floral design of Brussels City Hall.
+For Belgium a team of children from Brussels will produce a floral design of Brussels City Hall.

-The Comisión Gestora Internacional de Alfombristas de Arte Efímero brings together thirty or so organisations of flower carpet artists from Europe, Latin America and Asia - including the Flower Carpet association from Brussels and La Octava Noche from Uriangato.
-It organises joint projects and conferences to encourage the exchange of experiences and techniques and further promote and spread knowledge of this ephemeral carpet art.
+The international committee brings together thirty or so organisations of flower carpet artists from Europe, Latin America and Asia - including the Flower Carpet association from Brussels and La Octava Noche from Uriangato.
+The umbrella organisation organises joint projects and conferences to encourage the exchange of experiences and techniques and further promote and spread knowledge of this ephemeral carpet art.
 It is also putting together a case to obtain recognition from Unesco for this transient art form as intangible cultural heritage.